ghoti143/resume/README.md

 > Mike can handle all aspects of web application development.
 It is always a pleasure to work with and learn
 > from Mike, and I look forward to continuing to develop premier applications with him in the future!

--- Dave Overstrom, Technical Architect, Geographic Information Services, Inc., managed Michael at Geographic Information Services, Inc.
+### Shannon Carr, Owner, SiteVision, Inc, managed Michael at SiteVision, Inc.
 > It is an honor to write this letter of recommendation for Mr. Michael Haggerty.
 Mike started with SiteVision,
 > Inc. in May of 2007 as a web application developer.
 Mike was the lead developer on some of our most
 > complex applications.
 I always looked forward to seeing the progress he was making because he often